riney/resume/resume.md

 ### Coder and Technical Evangelist, PokitDok Inc.
 _Aug 2013 - Apr 2016_

-Designed and built front and back-end functionality on a platform for health data and connectivity with legacy insurance payers.
+Designed and built front and back-end functionality on a platform for health data and connectivity with insurance payers.
 As technical evangelist, created and optimized our developer experience including signup and API documentation; organized and attended developer conferences and codeathons to build third-party support for the platform; spoke at large health-tech conferences including HIMSS (Healthcare Information and Management Systems Society); and wrote and maintained open-source client libraries using Ruby and Java.
 Built and maintained secondary systems (blogs, development virtual environments, office networks)

 ### Mad Scientist, Blue Ion LLC
 _Apr 2013 - Jul 2013_